PerformLine/FrontEndEval/README.md

 * Query objects by a keyword found in the object data, and another field: [https://collectionapi.metmuseum.org/public/collection/v1/search?q=sunflowers&isOnView=true](https://collectionapi.metmuseum.org/public/collection/v1/search?q=sunflowers&isOnView=true)

 ## Requirements
-* Build a clean UI that has three fields to search/filter artwork:
+* Build a clean & usable UI that has three fields to search/filter artwork:
     * (Required) Keyword field where users can search art based on keyword(s) (”portrait,” “flowers,” etc)
     * Century created (1800s, 1300s, etc)
     * Whether the work is in the public domain